• Skip to content

 Nose

-Black, except in red dogs where it may be red.
+Black, except in red dogs where it will be red.
+Blondes will be brownish pink to light red.
 Well developed nostrils.

 Neck